 All models are wrong, but some are useful. – George Box

 You are free to use my original material on this website for non-lucrative purposes.
 If you are planning to make money out of it, get in touch with me first so that we can arrange terms and conditions.
-I am also available as an R-gun for hire for statistical consultancy and for teaching courses.
+I am also available as an R-gun for hire for statistical consultations and for teaching courses.

 Univariate statistics refer to the set of tests and analyses used to analyse response variables in which every observation is expressed by a single value.